idelsink/dotfiles/home/dot_config/dconf-chezmoi/README.md

 Dconf is a low-level configuration system (database) backend used by Gnome to store desktop environment settings.
 The `dconf.ini` file contains the sections and keys that are monitored and backed up using chezmoi.
+Its stored in the `keyfile` format, which is similar to an ini file.
+See <https://help.gnome.org/admin/system-admin-guide/stable/dconf-keyfiles.html.en>

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->